There are 3 distinct yet overlapping definitions:

 At some point we all struggle in social situations.
 Engaging in a social emotional thinking/feeling based process can be difficult at times for everyone in the social world.
 Our role as interventionists is to help motivate social emotional learners to "do the work" and explore how we all share social expectations, thoughts, feelings, make mistakes and try again as we learn to navigate our way toward our social goals.
 The practical nature of our teaching and the concrete way we explain social concepts helps engage people in social emotional learning not only about themselves but about others.

-This has been a game changer for helping general education teachers better understand our ‘awkward’ kids who just don't get it.
+This has been a game changer for helping general education teachers.
 We have been using the Social Thinking Methodology with our students, they are making friends, are more successful academically, and generally happier in all they do.
 Thank you! - Jennifer, Special Education Teacher